ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 Many chapters and sections are listed as "optional" and thus not required or counted towards the textbook grade.
 Students are encouraged to explore these optional topics to further develop their skills and knowledge.

-Timely completion of zyBooks work will inform our Active Particiption grade.
+Timely completion of zyBooks work will inform the Course Engagement grade.
 Students are encouraged to complete zyBooks material on a weekly bases.
 It is critical to complete the related material for each Problem set.

 ---